 What is Data-Driven Content Marketing?

 Data-driven content marketing is creating content for your website, blog, or social media channels to reach your customers and help you achieve one of your marketing KPIs.
-It’s like the opposite of the “post and pray” strategy many businesses use, where you’re creating and posting content for the sole purpose of adding content to the site or your feed without any plan behind it.
+It’s the opposite of the “post and pray” strategy many businesses use, where you’re creating and posting content for the sole purpose of adding content to the site or your feed without any plan behind it.

 Guess which type of content will help drive actionable results and move you closer to reaching your marketing goals?
 The data-driven one!
 (Bet you didn’t see that coming)

 Why Should You Use Data to Create Your Content?